CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

 ### Rejected

-11. Allow and track multiple estimations for a single task.
-    - This can cause a number of issues for the development team, and it may make parts of the page look cluttered.
-The biggest issue with this feature is that it aggrandizes the number of variables to keep track of and may drastically alter the way the Records Sheet must be displayed.
-12. Evince estimated and real number of Pomodoros below timer.
-     - This simply contributes to clutter on the page and isn't necessary to implement.
-13. Plots and visuals.
-    - This can introduce inexorable impediments because of how much planning may be invovled for implementing these features, so we thought it's best to exlude them from this project.
-15. Display task remaining and completed count.
-    - Same reason as "evince estimated and real number of Pomodoros below timer."
 17. Docmentation on separate wiki page.
     - See "documentation on application itself" in the accepted section.
 19. Store user accounts.